tldraw/tldraw/apps/examples/src/examples/inline-behavior/README.md

 priority: 3
 ---

-This example demonstrates some common practices for using tldraw as an inline block.
-For example, in Notion-like applications.
+This example demonstrates some common best practices for using tldraw as an inline block within a larger document editor.

 ---